 Each customer goes through four stages before purchasing:

-Customers need their questions answered at each stage.
-Step by step, it leads them to purchase.
+Customers need their questions answered at each stage and step by step, it leads them to purchase.

 John Doe plans to visit London.
-He has to choose an airline to fly as he has never been to London before and knows little of what aircraft provides regular flights to that destination.
-This constitutes the first stage:problem recognition.
+He needs to choose an airline to fly since he has never been to London before and knows very little in regards to which airline company provides regular flights to that destination.
+This constitutes the first stage: recognizing the problem.

 Thanks to the various publications provided by the FlyTrip company, John Doe selects three airlines that meet his requirements regarding the time of the flight, the seats available, and additional services during the trip.
-The first company has recently been involved in a scandal with a passenger.
+The first company has recently been involved in an altercation with a passenger.
 The second one is a small company he has never heard about.
 The third one is the FlyTrip airline.
-Combining the information about their services and the overall impression about the company that John Doe got from the media, he makes a decision.
-This is the options evaluation stage.
+Combining the information about their services and the overall impression of the company that John Doe got from the media, he makes a decision.
+This is the evaluating-the-options stage.

 John Doe visits the company’s website.
 He chats with one of the airline’s employees.
 After sorting out some minor details, John Doe purchases the airline ticket.

 John Doe is happy with the trip.
 He enjoyed the service he received on board, liked the airport where they landed, as well as the airport’s location.
 Next time he will definitely consider flying with FlyTrip.
-He leaves a good review on the company’s website.
-He recommends the airline to his friends on social media.
+He leaves a good review on the company’s website and recommends the airline to his friends on social media.
 For FlyTrip, this represents a new round of publicity.

-How to Get Publicity with Publications in Media
+How to Get Publicity with Publications in the Media

 The best way of achieving fame is by being the first;